Hurts, No. 10 Oklahoma rally to beat No. 12 Baylor 34-31 - WHIZ News

 Hurts was running toward the end zone to get the Sooners within a touchdown in the third quarter when he fumbled — big defensive end James Lynch reached out and knocked the ball loose, then recovered it in the end zone.

-The Sooners opened the second half with freshman Austin Stogner’s second TD catch, a 3-yarder that made it 31-17.
-After Hurts’ fumble hit, he bounced back to hit another freshman, Theo Wease, for a 19-yard touchdown.
+That was after the Sooners had opened the second half with Stogner’s second TD catch, a 3-yarder that made it 31-17.
+Hurts bounced back from his fumble on the next drive, hitting Wease for a 19-yard touchdown.

+Riley said he didn’t have to say a lot to his players at halftime.

+“We all felt like we had a chance,” Riley said.
+“Not one person on this sideline didn’t believe it. … You’ve still got to go make it happen.”

 Grayland Arnold returned an interception 71 yards to set up Brewer’s 9-yard TD to Mims that made it 28-3 with 11 minutes left in the first half.
 Brewer had a 4-yard TD run on the first play of the second quarter that set up when Blake Lynch tripped up Hurts, who fumbled when he reached down to try to stay on his feet.